UoMResearchIT/apperture/README.md

 - On the side menu, select "Zero Trust".
 - Create a team name and subscribe to the free plan
 - Click on "Networks" and then "Tunnels".
-- Click on "Create Tunnel".
+- Click on "Add a Tunnel".
 - Select cloudflared as the connector.
 - Choose a name for the tunnel, and save it.
 - Select next.